 - Magnetic Resonance Imaging (MRI) scan: An MRI uses a magnet and computer to develop images of organs and structures inside the body.
 An MRI scan can pick up images of soft tissue and are useful in diagnosing disorders of the brain, spinal cord and joints.

 - X-rays: Detailed images of the bones of the spine can be developed through x-rays.
-They are also used in detecting fractures, tumors, deformities in the curve of the spine, osteoporosis (thinning of the bones), and arthritis.
+They are also used in detecting fractures, tumours, deformities in the curve of the spine, osteoporosis (thinning of the bones), and arthritis.

 - Computed Tomography (CT) scan: Cross-sectional images are developed using a CT scan, which uses x-rays and computers.
 A CT scanner takes various pictures of the body, called slices, and a computer reformats them to make them cross-sectional images.
 CT scans are helpful to diagnose small fractures and other bone disorders because they provide clear detail of the bones of the spine.